Work (human activity): Description

-Work can take many different forms, as various as the environments, tools, skills, goals, and institutions around a worker.
+Work can take many different forms, as varied as the environments, tools, skills, goals, and institutions around a worker.
+This term refers to the general activity of performing tasks, whether they are paid or unpaid, formal or informal.
+Work encompasses all types of productive activities, including employment, household chores, volunteering, and creative pursuits.
+It is a broad term that encompasses any effort or activity directed towards achieving a particular goal.

 Because sustained effort is a necessary part of many human activities, what qualifies as work is often a matter of context.
 Specialization is one common feature that distinguishes work from other activities.
-For example, a sport is a job for a professional athlete who earns their livelihood from it, but a hobby to someone playing for fun in their community.
-An element of advance planning or expectation is also common, such as when a paramedic provides medical care while on-duty and fully equipped, rather than performing first aid off-duty as a bystander in an emergency.
-Self-care and basic habits like personal grooming are also not typically considered work either.
+For example, a sport is a job for a professional athlete who earns their livelihood from it, but a hobby for someone playing for fun in their community.
+An element of advance planning or expectation is also common, such as when a paramedic provides medical care while on duty and fully equipped rather than performing first aid off-duty as a bystander in an emergency.
+Self-care and basic habits like personal grooming are also not typically considered work.

-While a later gift, trade, or payment may retroactively affirm an activity as productive, this can exclude work like volunteering or activity within a family setting, like parenting or housekeeping.
+While a later gift, trade, or payment may retroactively affirm an activity as productive, this can exclude work like volunteering or activities within a family setting, like parenting or housekeeping.
 In some cases, the distinction between work and other activities is simply a matter of common sense within a community.
-However, an alternative view is that labeling any activity as work is somewhat subjective, such as Mark Twain expressed in the "whitewashed fence" scene of The Adventures of Tom Sawyer.
+However, an alternative view is that labeling any activity as work is somewhat subjective, as Mark Twain expressed in the "whitewashed fence" scene of The Adventures of Tom Sawyer.

 History

-Humans have varied their work habits and attitudes to work over the course of time.
-Hunter-gatherer societies vary their "work" intensity according to seasonal availability of plants and the periodic migration of prey animals.
-The development of agriculture led to more sustained work practices, but work still changed with the seasons, with intense sustained effort during harvests (for example) alternating with less focussed periods such as winters.
-In the early-modern era, Protestantism and proto-capitalism emphasized the moral/personal advantages of hard work.
+Humans have varied their work habits and attitudes over time.
+As humans are diurnal, they work mainly during the day, but some occupations require night shift work.
+Hunter-gatherer societies vary their "work" intensity according to the seasonal availability of plants and the periodic migration of prey animals.
+The development of agriculture led to more sustained work practices, but work still changed with the seasons, with intense sustained effort during harvests (for example) alternating with less focused periods such as winters.
+In the early modern era, Protestantism and proto-capitalism emphasized the moral and personal advantages of hard work.

 The periodic re-invention of slavery encouraged more consistent work activity in the working class, and capitalist industrialization intensified demands on workers to keep up with the pace of machines.
-Restrictions on the hours of work and the ages of workers followed, with worker demands for time-off increasing, but modern office work retains traces of expectations of sustained, concentrated work, even in affluent societies.
+Restrictions on the hours of work and the ages of workers followed, with worker demands for time off increasing, but modern office work retains traces of expectations of sustained, concentrated work, even in affluent societies.

+Forms of work take on changes over time in response to technological and societal changes.
+According to a 2024 study, the majority of current employment in the United States was in occupations that had been introduced since 1940.